sjspielman/tasty/in-person-workshop/docker-load.md

+---
-# Docker Container Set Up - from Flashdrive
+title: Docker Container Set Up - from Flashdrive
+---

 If you have successfully installed [Docker](../docker-install/INSTALLATION-INSTRUCTIONS.md), and have [copied the files from the flash drive](flashdrive-instructions.md),